Cozmorry/dr-birdy-books-protocol-main/NETLIFY_DEPLOYMENT.md

 **Error**: `error: rustup could not choose a version of cargo to run` or `Error installing pip dependencies`

 **Solution**:
+- ✅ **FIXED**: `requirements.txt` has been moved to `contracts/` directory
-- Netlify is trying to install Python dependencies from `requirements.txt` (which is for smart contracts)
+- Netlify should no longer auto-detect Python dependencies
+- If you still see this error:
-- Go to Site Settings → Build & Deploy → Environment
+  1. Go to Site Settings → Build & Deploy → Environment
-- Set `PYTHON_VERSION` to empty/unset, or disable Python entirely
+  2. Set `PYTHON_VERSION` to empty/unset, or disable Python entirely
-- The `.netlifyignore` file should prevent this, but you can also manually disable Python in Netlify dashboard
+  3. Clear Netlify build cache and redeploy

 ### Build Fails with "Cannot find module"